 College can be difficult, especially when balancing school along with other responsibilities such as work and family.
 The staff at CCDC understands that our students have busy, fast-paced lives and sometimes need help navigating their challenges.

 Short-term counseling services are available, at no cost, to currently enrolled students.
 Counseling sessions are up to 50 minutes in length.
 In many cases, a student and counselor will set short-term goals to be achieved within 8-10 sessions.
-Termination of counseling is based on progress to achieve initials goals or if it is in the best interest of the student to be referred off campus for continued treatment.
-Personal counseling services are offered during the fall and spring semesters during the Center’s hours of operation for currently enrolled students only.
+Termination of counseling is based on progress to achieve the initial goals or if it is in the best interest of the student to be referred off campus for continued treatment.
+Personal counseling services are offered during the fall and spring semesters during the center’s hours of operation.